Mihir329/Snake-game-in-python/README.md

-# Snake game in python
+# Snake game in python using Turtle module and sound effects
 All instructions are written when you start the program Click on enhanced caterpillar.py